ivarsaris/PoolDrillz-MS2/README.md

 ### Browser compatibility

-I ran the apllication in several browsers to make sure it's compatible with the most common ones.
+I ran the application in several browsers to make sure it's compatible with the most common ones.
 The application runs well in Google Chrome, Mozilla Firefox, and Safari.

 ### Code validation